Post-acute infection syndrome: Signs and symptoms

-PAIS symptoms are often non-specific and similar despite diverse prior infections.
+PAIS symptoms are often similar despite diverse prior infections.
 Symptoms commonly included in definitions of PAIS include post-exertional malaise, severe fatigue, neurocognitive and sensory symptoms, flu-like symptoms, unrefreshing sleep, muscle pain, and joint pain.
 Symptoms can vary among affected people.
 Some PAIS symptoms are more specific.
 For example, eye problems are common in post-Ebola virus syndrome, and profound weakness is seen in post-polio syndrome and post-West Nile fevers.

 Symptoms can be severe and debilitating, resulting in lowered quality of life or inability to work.
 The onset of symptoms may be delayed, often by decades in the case of post-polio syndrome, and their severity may fluctuate over time.